GENERAL TERMS AND CONDITIONS AND CLIENT INFORMATION

 1) Scope of Application

-1.1 These Terms and Conditions of XL-protein GmbH (hereinafter referred to as “Seller”) shall apply to all contracts concluded between an entrepreneur (hereinafter referred to as “Client”) and the Seller relating to all goods and/or services presented in the online shop of the Seller.
-The inclusion of the Customer’s own conditions is herewith objected to, unless other terms have been stipulated .
+1.1 These Terms and Conditions of XL-protein GmbH (hereinafter referred to “XL-protein”) shall apply to all contracts concluded between a personal or legal entity or an entrepreneur (hereinafter referred to as “Customer”) and XL-protein relating to all products made available by XL-protein (“Products”) presented in the online shop of XL-protein.
+All Products in the online shop are supplied for use by the Customer solely within the scope of the licence granted in Clause 3.6.
+The inclusion of the Customer’s own conditions is herewith objected to, unless other terms have been stipulated among XL-protein and Customer in writing.

-1.2 The present General Terms and Conditions shall also apply exclusively, if the Seller performs the order without reservation, in the knowledge that the Client’s terms and conditions may conflict with or deviate from their own.
+1.2 These Terms and Conditions shall also apply exclusively if XL-protein performs the order without reservation in the knowledge that the Customer’s terms and conditions may conflict with or deviate from their own.

 2) Conclusion of the Contract

-2.1 The product descriptions displayed in the Seller’s online shop do not constitute binding offers on the part of the Seller, but are merely descriptions which allow the client to submit a binding offer
+2.1 The product descriptions displayed in XL-protein’s online shop do not constitute a binding offers on the part of XL-protein, but are merely descriptions which allow the Customer to submit a binding offer

-2.2 The Client may submit the offer using the online order form integrated into the Seller’s online shop.
-By clicking the button finalizing the order process, after having placed the goods and/or services selected in the virtual shopping basket and passed through the electronic ordering process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the shopping basket.
+2.2 The Customer may submit the offer using the online order form integrated into XL-protein’s online shop.
+By clicking the button finalizing the order process, after having placed the goods and/or services selected in the virtual shopping basket and passed through the electronic ordering process, the Customer submits a legally binding offer of contract with regard to the goods and/or services contained in the shopping basket.

-2.3 The Seller may accept the Client’s offer within five days in one of the following manners:
+2.3 XL-protein may accept the Customer’s offer within five days in one of the following manners:

-2.4 In case of an order via the Seller’s online order form, the contract’s content will be stored by the Seller and will be sent to the Client in writing including these Terms and Conditions (for example via e-mail, fax or letter) after the Client has submitted his order.
-In addition, the contract’s content will be stored on the Seller’s website and can be found by the Client via the password-protected customer account by entering the respective login information, provided that the Client has created a customer account in the Seller’s online shop prior to submitting his order.
+2.4 In case of an order via XL-protein’s online order form, the contract’s content will be stored by XL-protein and will be sent to the Customer in writing including these Terms and Conditions (for example via e-mail, fax or letter) after the Customer has submitted his order.
+In addition, the contract’s content will be stored on XL-protein’s website and can be found by the Customer via the password-protected customer account by entering the respective login information, provided that the Customer has created a customer account in XL-protein’s online shop prior to submitting his order.

-2.5 Prior to submitting his binding order via the online order form of the Seller, the Client can correct all the data entered via the usual keyboard and mouse function.
+2.5 Prior to submitting his binding order via the online order form of XL-protein, the Customer can correct all the data entered via the usual keyboard and mouse function.
 In addition, prior to submitting the order, all data entered will be displayed in a confirmation window and can be corrected here as well, via the usual keyboard and mouse function.

 2.6 The German and English language are exclusively available for the conclusion of the contract.